-If you’re feeling like you need a break from the sun, make your way downtown to a former Naval munition warehouse, a place that now holds an exhibit about the story of the island.
-Learn about the culture, ecology, and formation of Culebra, as well as the endangered ecosystems and creatures that are being taken care of on this small island.
+If you feel like you need a break from the sun, make your way downtown to a former Naval munition warehouse, a place that now holds an exhibit about the story of the island.
+Learn about the culture, ecology, and formation of Culebra and the endangered ecosystems and creatures taken care of on this small island.

 Some sections of the Museo Histórico de Culebra are dedicated to the military's presence and control over Culebra.
 The presence of the Taínos on the island is also documented with ancient artifacts as evidence of their stay hundreds of years before the Spaniards' arrival.